Discussion Papers

 Keywords: performance excuse, impracticability doctrine, overreliance, efficient precaution

-JEL classification: K12
+JEL Classification: K12

 September 2008